What to Expect on a Youth Work Placement

 • Turn up consistently and on time

-• Communicate respectfully with young clients
+• Communicate respectfully with young people

 • Maintain professionalism under pressure